Yu Chang

-Yu-Cheng Chang (張育成 (Zhāng Yùchéng); born 18 August 1995) is a Taiwanese professional baseball infielder for the Boston Red Sox of Major League Baseball (MLB).
-He has previously played in MLB for the Cleveland Indians / Guardians, Pittsburgh Pirates, and Tampa Bay Rays.
+Yu-Cheng Chang (張育成 (Zhāng Yùchéng); born August 18, 1995) is a Taiwanese professional baseball infielder for the Fubon Guardians of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Pittsburgh Pirates, Tampa Bay Rays, and Boston Red Sox.
+Chang made his MLB debut in 2019.
+He represented the Chinese Taipei national baseball team (Taiwan) in the 2023 World Baseball Classic.